More Historic Minimalists – religious wanderers

 - Bathing cloth

-- Umbrella, some mention a small tent here
+- Umbrella, some sects mention a small tent as well

 - Mosquito net